Anmol-Baranwal/DevtoGitHub/README.md

           saveArticlesReadme: true # this will create a table of content for easy navigation
 ```

 - For detailed instructions on custom configuration and visual samples, please refer to the [examples](./Examples.md).
+To get started, I've also mentioned some of the [common cron schedule](https://github.com/Anmol-Baranwal/DevSync/blob/main/Examples.md#other-options) for you to use in the workflow.

 ---